The Problem: A Heart Attack

 Despite being four hours from home, David wasn't alone.
 Family members came to Pittsburgh to spend time with him.

-Dr. Schindler and his staff kept a close eye on David’s levels and started planning the next steps.
+UPMC Heart and Vascular Institute experts kept a close eye on David’s levels and started planning next steps for his care.

-After clearing David from the ICU, Dr. Schindler began further assessing him for the type of treatments he would need.
+After clearing David from the ICU, his care team began further assessing him for the type of treatments he would need.

 Thankfully, there were treatments other than open heart surgery to address David's issues.